sippey/public/books.md

 ## 2013 read

+* The Designful Company, by Marty Neumeier
+* The Paris Wife, A Novel by Paula McLain
 * Gone Girl: A Novel by Gillian Flynn
 * Telegraph Avenue: A Novel by Michael Chabon
 * A Hologram for the King by Dave Eggers